Whitstable Town F.C.: History

 Whitstable spent nine seasons in the Isthmian League Division One South with a best placed 8th finish in the 2014–15 season.
 This is the highest level in the football pyramid that the club have played.
 Relegation at the end of 2015–16 season was followed by two seasons in the Southern Counties East Football League Premier Division with Scott Porter as manager.

 Under manager Scott Porter the successful 2017-18 campaign resulted in a 2nd-place finish to Sevenoaks Town, good enough to secure promotion back to the Isthmian League, as well as two cup final victories.
 The first season in the newly formed Isthmian League South East division resulted in 12th place, the club's 2nd best finish at this level.
 In June 2019 the club merged with Whitstable Town Junior Football Club with ownership moving to a limited company with Steve Clayton as chairman and Lloyd Blackman taking over as manager from Porter.
 Whitstable were relegated to the Southern Counties East Football League at the end of the 2021–22 season.

+On 11 May 2025, Whitstable won the FA Vase for the first time, defeating AFC Whyteleafe 2–1 in the final.
+Whitstable Town then reached the FA Cup 4th qualifying round for the first time in their history, losing 5–1 against National League club Wealdstone on 11 October 2025.